 The government has said full implementation will take years and not months.
 Here are the hurdles that will need to be jumped first:

-Until all this happens, the practical effect on leaseholders is very limited and the existing laws and procedures still stand.
+Until all this happens, the practical effect on leaseholders is limited and the existing laws still stand – but confidence is now higher that the reforms will go ahead.

 A statement from the government from 21 November 2024, sets out how and when the government will implement parts of the rest of the Act